bornato/fitmclient/README.md

 - Run `./gradlew build`

 ## Donation
 literally go donate to the devs of meteor I'm just a shitposter.
-Original:
+Original:<br>
 We would appreciate if you donated to us through [PayPal](https://paypal.me/MineGame159).
 Include your Discord tag so we can give you donator role and contact you.
 Minimum for donator role is 5$.

 ## Thank you